an open source SDR platform

 - compatible with GNU Radio, SDR#, and more

 - software-configurable RX and TX gain and baseband filter

 - software-controlled antenna port power (50 mA at 3.3 V)

 - SMA female clock input and output for synchronization

 - convenient buttons for programming

 - internal pin headers for expansion

 HackRF One has an injection molded plastic enclosure and ships with a micro USB cable.
 An antenna is not included.
 ANT500 is recommended as a starter antenna for HackRF One.

-HackRF One is a tool for test and development.
+HackRF One is test equipment for RF systems.
 It has not been tested for compliance with regulations governing transmission of radio signals.
 You are responsible for using your HackRF One legally.